May 2025 Gaza offensive

 On 4 May 2025, Israel's security cabinet approved a plan to expand its military offensive in the Gaza Strip.
 Codenamed Operation Gideon's Chariots (מבצע מרכבות גדעון), the offensive aimed to defeat Hamas, destroy its military and governing capabilities, and take control over three quarters of the Gaza Strip.
 The operation involved combined military force from land, air, and sea.
 On 16 May, Israel announced the launch of the operation.
 As of 4 July, the Israel Defense Forces (IDF) said it controlled approximately 65% of the Gaza Strip, most of which was captured during this offensive though this figure was disputed as being inaccurate and understating the control Hamas retains in Gaza.
 The United Nations Human Rights Office condemned the offensive as tantamount to ethnic cleansing.

 Hamas responded with a counter-offensive that it calls Stones of David, consisting of a series of ambushes and small-scale military operations against the IDF.

 On 4 August, Israeli sources reported the offensive had ended, without having achieved key Israeli aims, while the main territorial objective of capturing 75% of the Strip had been achieved.
 On 20 August, Israel launched "Operation Gideon's Chariots II", framed as a second part to the offensive, which aimed to take over Gaza City.

 Background

 The operation was approved against the backdrop of ongoing confrontations with Hamas, the holding of Israeli hostages in Gaza, and the need to prevent the continued security threat to Israeli communities surrounding Gaza.
 The operation was developed by the IDF Chief of Staff and senior IDF command echelons, and approved by the Defense Minister and Prime Minister.
 It was unanimously approved by Israel’s Security Cabinet on 4 May 2025.

+Operation names

+The Palestinian and Israeli sides both choose religious names for the operation.

-The operation is named after the biblical warrior Gideon, who led a successful battle against the Midianites.
+The Israeli offensive was named after the biblical warrior Gideon, who led a successful battle against the Midianites.

+In May 2025 Operation Samson was suggested, and rejected, as a name for the operation before it was named Operation Gideon's Chariots.
+The reason for rejection was that the plan did not intend that the army would die with the enemy in the way that Samson died with the Philistines he killed.

+Hamas's Qassam Brigades used similar symbolism.
+The name Stones of David (حجارة داود, or حجارة داوود) referenced the Prophet David's victory over the Philistine giant Goliath.
+This was a metaphor for their relatively small forces surviving against Israel, the most powerful military in the Middle East.
+The story of David and Goliath appears in the Old Testament and the Quran's Surah Al-Baqarah.